 In other words, you might still be surprised!

-While it’s not completely accurate, a popular rule of thumb is that larger paws indicate that a puppy will be supporting a taller and heavier build, while smaller paws indicate a shorter body.
-While this isn’t backed by scientific evidence, it’s still fun to consider when you’re playing the “How Big Will My Puppy Get?” game with your friends.
+While it’s not completely accurate, a popular opinion is that larger paws indicate that a puppy will be supporting a taller and heavier build, whereas smaller paws indicate a smaller build.
+While this isn’t backed by science, it’s still fun to consider when you’re playing the “How Big Will My Puppy Get?” game with your friends.

 While it might be fun to try to guesstimate your puppy’s potential adult size, your best bet is to just wait it out and see.
-She’s one of a kind, after all!
+He’s one of a kind, after all!